korpsvart/TabMaker/readme.md

 This function returns the next candidate note positions (on the next string), based on the following principles:
 - fret distance is not greater than two frets, compared to "lastPosition" fret (actually, the fret chosen for the previously examined string)
-- note is different from "lastNote" (at least the note or the octave must be different ???????????????????'??)
+- note is different from "lastNote" (at least the note or the octave must be different)
 - the distance from "minFret" is not greater than four frets (the distance from the first fret considered and the actual one must not exceed four)
 - the notes belong to the chord (the tones of the chord are gathered in "chordNotes")
 - special exceptional rules applies for the zero fret (open string) (WHICH ONES???????????????????)